The Nature of Love and Happiness, Part I: Insights from Ancient Stoicism

 There is a common misconception that to be stoic is to be emotionless, valuing only rationality.
 This implies that to be emotional and to be rational are opposite ends of the same spectrum.
 But this isn’t what stoicism is really about.
 Ancient stoics taught that we achieve happiness by voluntarily progressing towards our human nature as rational and social beings, acting based on reasoned empathy and care for others.

 The aim is to express the best version of yourself in every present moment.
 We do this by practising the four cardinal virtues and focussing only on what we can control: our own intrinsic values (opinions, goals, desires, etc.) and related actions in pursuit of personal, social, professional, and civic responsibilities.

 What is happiness, according to ancient stoics?

 For ancient stoics, to be good (virtuous) and to be wise were essentially synonymous.
 ‘Practical wisdom’ was the ‘supreme virtue’ and the key to happiness.

 Translated from the Greek, arête, ‘virtue’ meant to fulfil your 'natural function' or 'essential character’.
 With this definition, beyond the more constrained English understanding of the word, a strong and fast horse would also have ‘virtue’.

 So, by ‘happiness’, stoics didn’t simply mean joy and tranquillity.
-Rather, ‘happiness’ (eudaimonia) was akin to ‘wellbeing’ and ‘flourishing’ in accord with our essential nature as human beings.
+Rather, ‘happiness’ (eudaimonia) was akin to ‘wellbeing’ and ‘flourishing’ in accord with our essential nature as humans.
 Tranquillity, comfort, adoration, money, etc., may be positive side-effects, but not the end goal.
 As Donald Robertson writes: